ProteinDesignLab/protpardelle-1c/README.md

 bash setup.sh
 ```

-The `uv.lock` file is an example with exact versions of all installed packages.
+The `uv.lock` and `uv_indexes.txt` files are examples with exact versions of all installed packages.
 If you prefer a fixed environment, the dependencies can be installed by running:

 ```bash
 git clone https://github.com/ProteinDesignLab/protpardelle-1c.git